adjtomo/seisflows/docs/manual/manual.rst

 *SLURM_LG* - For large inversions on SLURM clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.
 Suitable for 3D inversions in which individual wavefield simulation span several or more nodes.

 *SLURM_XL* - For large inversions on SLURM clusters.
-In addition to the features of SLURM_LG, provides fault tolerence.
-Tasks that end in failure or timeout are automatically resumbitted.
+In addition to the features of SLURM_LG, provides fault tolerance.
+Tasks that end in failure or timeout are automatically resubmitted.
 For this reason, can be dangerous to use on code that is not well tested.

 *SERIAL* - Tasks that are normally carried out in parallel are instead carried out one at a time.
 Useful for debugging, but not much else.